Polarized vs. Gradient Lenses: Updated with Pros & Cons

 Pros

-• Polarised glasses are used to shield our eyes against this prolonged intense glare just like sunscreen protects our skin.
+• Polarized glasses are used to shield our eyes against prolonged intense glare just like sunscreen is like a shield for our skin.

-• Apart from providing protection against intense UV rays, polarised lenses enhance our visual clarity and make everything appear sharper.
+• Enhance our visual clarity and make everything appear sharper.

 Cons

-• With polarized glasses, it is difficult to see LCD screens because the filtering mechanism reduces the amount of light your eyes process from an LCD screen.
+• It is difficult to see LCD screens with polarized lenses because the filtering mechanism reduces the amount of light your eyes process from an LCD screen.

 • This filtering mechanism also changes how you perceive the world, hence, heavy machine users like airline pilots are often restricted to using polarized lenses.